The Classic Scrape

 About this Item

 This is a one of a kind piece.
-Acrylic on Canvas.
+Acrylic/gloss enamel on Canvas.
 This is NOT a print or copy, it is unique.
-Signed on the front, as well as signed and dated on the back by the artist.
-Covered in a high gloss finish.
+Signed and dated on the back by the artist.
 Sides are painted either a solid color that matches the piece, or continuing complimentary colors.
+INCLUDES CERTIFICATE OF AUTHENTICITY.

 Want a Different Version?